 Thinking of buying new décor for your Camden apartment?
 Perhaps you need house plants instead!
 When most people think about decorating, they tend to forget about the beauty and color house plants bring into your space.
-As a recent Camden blog also mentioned, plants and flowers can brighten your apartment.
+As a recent Camden blog mentioned, plants and flowers can brighten your apartment.
 They also purify the air, making your apartment feel more welcoming and alive.

-There are many of reasons to incorporate plants into your home decor.
+There are many reasons to incorporate plants into your home decor.
 However, for many of us, keeping them alive can be a small but legitimate challenge—especially when space and natural sunlight may be limited.